-- people with compromised immune systems, such as people with cancer - elderly people - · Aboriginal and Torres Strait Islander people, and - · people with diagnosed chronic medical conditions.
+- people with compromised immune systems, such as people with cancer - elderly people - Aboriginal and Torres Strait Islander people - very young children and babies, and - people with diagnosed chronic medical conditions.

 How is the virus treated?

 There is no specific treatment for coronaviruses.
 Antibiotics are not effective against viruses.
 Most of the symptoms can be treated with supportive medical care.